 He started Leucadia Surf School at Grandview Beach in Leucadia in 2002.
 It was where he had surfed and lived for a decade.
 Leucadia Surf School likes to be a low impact surf school, that is, unlike most surf schools, we try to keep a low profile and out of the way of the public.

 Leucadia used to be the city north of Encinitas Blvd to La Costa Ave, but was incorporated into the City of Encinitas in the late 1980s.
-Originally Leucadia was known for soul surfing, that is, non competitive surfing for the sake of surfing.
+Originally Leucadia was known for soul surfing, that is, non-competitive surfing for the sake of surfing, and we like to keep it that way.

 1960’s San Diego surf